AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## How do I configure and use a private Docker image registry?

 Image management is at the core of Docker.
-To allow organizations to share images internally, Docker has created the open source docker-registry project on GitHub to provide Docker Registry.
+To allow organizations to internally share images, Docker has created the open source docker-registry project on GitHub to provide Docker Registry.
 Docker Registry is a tool used to manage private Docker image registries.

-Start docker-registry that supports Alibaba Cloud OSS.
-You can download docker-registry from [GitHub](https://github.com/docker/docker-registry), install docker-registry, and then run the pip install docker-registry-driver-alioss command to install the OSS driver.
+Start Docker Registry that supports Alibaba Cloud Object Storage Service \(OSS\).
+You can download Docker Registry from [GitHub](https://github.com/docker/docker-registry), install Docker Registry, and then run the pip install Docker Registry-driver-alioss command to install the OSS driver.

-1. Run a Docker Registry container.
+1. Run Docker Registry.

     ```
      docker run -e OSS_BUCKET=-e STORAGE_PATH=/docker/ -e OSS_KEY=-e OSS_SECRET=-p 5000:5000 -d chrisjin/registry:ali_oss